nikotakk/Amazeing/README.md

 # Maze
 Repository for a maze game.
+This is a school assignment.